lichensh/image-processing-api/README.md

 # image-processing-api

 ## overview

 this is an api for resize images dynamically.

 ## path

-/images/filename=fjord&height=300&width=200
+/images?filename=fjord&height=300&width=200

 ## how to start

 npm run start

 ## how to run test

 npm run test

+## how to run prettier

+npm run prettier

+## how to run eslint

+npm run lint